DannyBen/FlicFlac/README.md

 Introduction
 --------------------------------------------------

-This is a simple utility for converting WAV, FLAC, MP3, APE and OGG files to any of the other formats.
+This is a simple utility for converting WAV, FLAC, MP3, APE, OGG, M4A and AAC files to any of the other formats (except M4A and AAC that are only supported as input format).

 It uses these external command line encoders/decoders: